heckj/ShellOut/README.md

 ## Fork Notes

-This repo is a fork of the original ShellOut, with patches applied that had been submitted to the original, specifically:
+This repo is a fork of the original ShellOut, with patches applied that had been submitted to the original.
+Specifically:

 - <https://github.com/JohnSundell/ShellOut/pull/32>
 - <https://github.com/JohnSundell/ShellOut/pull/42>

-To resolve an exception on Linux and to enable asynchronous handlers.
+These resolve an exception when run on Linux and enable asynchronous handlers.

 This fork is primarily for my own purposes, and hasn't been tested/validated across all platforms (IOS, MacOS, Linux, let alone Windows).